daudix/daudix.one/content/blog/alt-profile-on-akkoma/index.md

 ## What?

-This is a little bit of spontaneous post, but I still liked to write it, thought be prepared for weird writing style, since as always, I'm experimenting with it :)
+This is a little bit of spontaneous post, but I still liked to write it, though be prepared for weird writing style, since as always, I'm experimenting with it :)

 ## Backstory